Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Methodology

 \subsection{Data Sets}

-We use two data sets.
+We use two data sets, whose statistical details can be found in \ref{tab:data-statistics}.
 The Acute Myeloid Leukemia data set~\cite{warnat2020scalable} was previously obtained from 105 studies, resulting in 12,029 samples with binary labels.
 We call it the \textbf{binary-labeled data set}.
-It consists of gene expressions by microarray and \textit{RNA-Seq} technologies from peripheral blood mononuclear cells (PBMC) of patients with either a healthy condition or acute myeloid leukemia (AML).
+It consists of gene expressions by microarray and RNA-Seq technologies from peripheral blood mononuclear cells (PBMC) of patients with either a healthy condition or acute myeloid leukemia (AML).

-The \textbf{multi-class data set} includes expression profiles generated by \textit{single-cell RNA-Seq} for cell types of the human brain, in particular the middle temporal gyrus (MTG).
-The data set was published by \cite{hodge2019conserved}, who isolated sample nuclei from eight donors and generated gene expression profiles by \textit{single-cell RNA-Seq} for a total of 15928 cells (samples) describing 75 distinct cell subtypes.
+The \textbf{multi-class data set} includes expression profiles generated by single-cell RNA-Seq for cell types of the human brain, in particular the middle temporal gyrus (MTG).
+The data set was published by \cite{hodge2019conserved}, who isolated sample nuclei from eight donors and generated gene expression profiles by single-cell RNA-Seq for a total of 15928 cells (samples) describing 75 distinct cell subtypes.
 We reduced the number of classes (cell types) to make the data set more suitable to experiment with class imbalance.
 For that we selected only the the five most abundant cell types (classes) leading to 6931 cells (samples) for training.
 We preprocess both data sets as in previous analyses and benchmarks \cite{warnat2020scalable,warnat2021swarm,hodson2016precision,hodge2019conserved}.